 Keen to compose your own piano music but not sure where to start?
-Below we offer up some handy tips for getting the creative juices flowing
+Below we offer up some handy tips for getting the creative juices flowing.
+And hey, why not enter our 2022 Pianist Composing Competition while you're at it?

 So, you’ve decided to take up the challenge of writing an original piece.
-You may be doing it for fun, for a job, or maybe for our Pianist 2021 Composing Competition.
+You may be doing it for fun, for a job, or maybe for a competition.
 Whatever the reason is, we want to help you out.
 Here are some easy-to-follow tips to make the journey easier.

 1. Making choices